haboateng/C-1-tricubic-treecode/README.md

    NOTE: Please include the following references in any work that
          utilizes this code:

         (1) Boateng.
-H. A., Tlupova, S.: A Treecode Method With Global C-1 Continuity
+H. A., Tlupova, S.: A treecode algorithm based on tricubic interpolation with global $\mathbb{C}^1$ continuity
-            Journal Here, submitted, (2022)
+            Communications in Computer Physics, submitted, (2022)

 Summary of files :